Regular Poisson manifolds of compact types (PMCT 2): The linear variation theorem I: 1-connected leaves

-The linear variation in the titles of this section and the next one refers to a \emph{fundamental result} concerning PMCTs, which is a \emph{generalization of the classical Duistermaat-Heckman Theorem} on the variation of the cohomology class of the symplectic form of symplectic reduced spaces.
-Loosely speaking, we will see that for a PMCT the cohomology class of the symplectic form on the leaves varies linearly, relative to the integral affine structure on the leaf space.
-One can state this result in a precise way in several distinct ways and we will see that each of these exhibit interesting features of the PMCT and its transverse geometry.
+The linear variation in the titles of this section and the next one refers to a \emph{fundamental result} concerning PMCTs, which is a \emph{generalization of the classical Duistermaat-Heckman Theorem} \cite{DuHe} on the variation of the cohomology class of the symplectic form of symplectic reduced spaces.
+Let us recall this result in its simplest form.